tytydraco/yessleep/out/I_work_at_the_Brookside_Nursing_Home_Something_is_hunting_me.md

 ***“What the fuck are you?”***

 Miss E rose to her feet with a slow, deliberate motion.
-Her back arched as if she was stretching from a long slumber, and then she smiled—wide and full of malice.
+Her back arched as if she was stretching from a long slumber, and then she smiled, wide and full of malice.
 Her eyes flickered with anger.

 ***“I’m not her,”*** she hissed, ***“I’m what comes after.
 I am what takes.”***